LearnPress/learnpress/readme.txt

 == Changelog ==

 = 0.9.1 =
 The first beta release.

 == Upgrade Notice ==
 Later :)

 == Other note ==
-[Documentation](http://docs.thimpress.com/learnpress) is available in ThimPress site.
+<a href="http://docs.thimpress.com/learnpress" target="_blank">Documentation</a> is available in ThimPress site.